serverless/serverless/docs/providers/aws/guide/quick-start.md

 ### Set up an endpoint

 An Event is anything that can trigger your serverless functions.
-In this case, you need to define an endpoint in your `serverless.yml` that will trigger your serverless function.
+You can define an endpoint in your `serverless.yml` that will trigger your serverless function.

 ```yaml
 functions: